Asymptotic Expansion for Expanding Spherical Averages in Real Rank One: Introduction

 \section{Introduction}

-A central theme in homogeneous dynamics is to understand how expanding submanifolds distribute under the action of flows.
+One of the central themes in homogeneous dynamics is to understand how expanding submanifolds distribute under the action of flows.
 One asks whether such submanifolds become uniformly distributed in the ambient space, and if so, at what rate.
-The study of these equidistribution properties has been one of the major achievements in ergodic theory and dynamics system, building on Ratner’s seminal theorems and classical results on unitary representation theory, which have become indispensable tools in number theory~\cite{MRatnerrateofmixing}, for instance, lattice counting problem.
+The study of these equidistribution properties has been one of the major achievements in ergodic theory and dynamics system.